FAQ

 • How do I learn more dances?

-• The best way is to attend beginners night(currently the first Saturday of the month).
+The best way is to attend and arrive on time.
+Most nights start with teaching and easier dances, and dances are reviewed the following week.
 Alternatively, ask someone to lead you through a dance or practice behind the line.

 • Can I request that a specific dance be taught?